Moist-Cat/net_suite/README.md

-dhcph
+net\_suite
 =====

-Making a DHCP server in Haskell
+Partial implementation of a DHCP server and a DNS server in haskell.